The Graduate Management Admission

 Note: Probability questions are becoming common

 on the GMAT.
-Most test guides are obsolete and
+Most test guides are obsolete

-do not address these questions.DON'T guess randomly.
+and do not address these questions.DON'T guess

-Always try to eliminate as many answer choices
+randomly.
+Always try to eliminate as many

-as possible before you confirm your response.
+answer choices as possible before you confirm

-so don't be too quick.
-You won't get extra score
+Questions are easy so don't be too quick.

-if you finish early!
+You won't get extra score if you finish early!

-TIPS on Probability
+on Probability

-For Independent Events Probability of
+For Independent Events Probability

-A and B P(A and B) = P(A) × P(B).
+of A and B P(A and B) = P(A) × P(B).

-In other words, the probability of A and B both
+In other words, the probability of A and B

-B P(A or B) = P(A) + P(B).
-In other words, the
+of A or B P(A or B) = P(A) + P(B).
+In other

-probability of A or B occurring is the sum of
+words, the probability of A or B occurring

-the probability of A and the probability of B.
+is the sum of the probability of A and the

-For Dependent Events
+Dependent Events

 If A and B are not independent, then